-- 430 For the additional experiments, time series of ensemble-mean maximum near-surface wind speed and minimum central pressure sort out precisely as expected based on theoretical predictions: The present-day simulation features the weakest ensemble-mean TC, while the end-of-century simulations are all stronger, with the mid-century ensemble falling between (Fig. 6, Table 2).
+For the additional experiments, time series of ensemble-mean maximum near-surface wind speed and minimum central pressure sort out precisely as expected based on theoretical predictions: The present-day simulation features the weakest ensemble-mean TC, while the end-of-century simulations are all stronger, with the mid-century ensemble falling between (Fig. 6, Table 2).
 This overall trend matches the E-PI calculations in a relative sense (Table 2).
 One notable difference is the removal of the stratospheric cooling, which had no impact on E-PI but weakened the simulated storm slightly.
-The GCM-435 modified end-of-century environment yields the greatest intensity, with filtered ensemble-mean P{min} values approaching 900 hPa in the complex-radiation ensemble subset (Fig. 6a).
-This is consistent with the fact that future changes under the CMIP5 - RCP8.5 scenario exceed that due to extrapolation of current observed trends (compare purple and red curves in Fig. 6a, and abscissa values in Figs. 1b,c).
-In all of the simulations, the ensemble mean P{min} values were lower than the E-PI calculations, though this difference was reduced for the equilibrium period P{min} values.
-Note that there is uncertainty in the E-PI 440 calculation owing to several choices in parameter settings, as is the case with the CM1 model.
+The GCM-modified end-of-century environment yields the greatest intensity, with filtered ensemble-mean $P{min}$ values approaching 900 hPa in the complex-radiation ensemble subset (Fig. 6a).
+This is consistent with the fact that future changes under the CMIP5 RCP8.5 scenario exceed that due to extrapolation of current observed trends (compare purple and red curves in Fig. 6a and Fig. 6b, and abscissa values in Figs. 1b,c).
+In all simulations, the ensemble mean $P{min}$ values were lower than the E-PI calculations.
+Note that there is uncertainty in the E-PI calculation owing to several choices in parameter settings, as is the case with the CM1 model.
+But perhaps the greatest discrepancy arises from our calculation of E-PI at the initial time, leading to possible differences in the E-PI-calculated outflow and the realized outflow temperature in our simulations.

-Each ensemble experiment exhibits considerable variability, and the ensemble standard deviations are generally larger than the differences in ensemble mean between the experiments (Fig. 6b, Table 2).
+Each ensemble experiment exhibits considerable variability, and the ensemble standard deviations are generally larger than the differences in the ensemble mean between the experiments (Fig. 6b, Table 2).
 That the relative ranking of the experimental ensemble mean intensity matches expectation from theory is notable, but the large ensemble variability provides context regarding statistical robustness, or lack thereof.
-While we refrain from a dichotomous declaration of "statistically significant" or not (e.g., Amrhein et al., 2019; Wasserstein et al., 2019), we recognize that the differences between the experiments are "small" in this sense.
-Inspection of the individual ensemble experiments demonstrates that the relative intensity of the different ensemble members exhibits considerable consistency, motivating use of a Wilcoxon signed-rank test (Wilcoxon 1945), appropriate for paired samples (Fig. 6b).
-Except for the mid-century experiment, small p-values

-450 relative to the present-day simulation provide more confidence in the significance of the results relative to what comparison to the overall ensemble mean suggests (top labels in Fig. 6b).
-Comparison of the end-of-century with the no-upper-warming ensemble yields a signed-rank p-value of 0.13 and compared with the no-stratospheric-cooling ensemble value of 0.29 (not shown).
+We refrain from a dichotomous declaration of "statistically significant" or not (e.g., Amrhein et al., 2019; Wasserstein et al., 2019).
+Yet, an inspection of the individual ensemble experiments demonstrates that the relative intensity of the different ensemble members exhibits considerable consistency, motivating the use of a Wilcoxon signed-rank test (Wilcoxon 1945), appropriate for paired samples (Fig. 6c).
+Except for the mid-century experiment, small p-values relative to the present-day simulation provide more confidence in the significance of the results relative to what comparison to the overall ensemble mean suggests (top labels in Fig. 6c).
+Comparison of the end-of-century with the no-upperwarming ensemble yields a signed-rank p-value of 0.13 and compared with the no-stratospheric-cooling ensemble value of 0.29 (not shown).

-Figure 6: (a) Time series of CM1 ensemble mean minimum sea level pressure (Pa) for present-day simulations with complex radiation parameterization; experiments as indicated in legend at upper right.
-Ensemble mean time series have been smoothed with a Butterworth filter to remove high-frequency fluctuations. (b) Box plot showing distribution of average equilibrium period minimum central pressure over the 13 complex radiation ensemble members.
-Mean values are shown as green triangles, p-values from a Wilcoxon paired rank-sum test shown at top for each experiment versus present-climate.
+Figure 6: Time series of CM1 ensemble mean (a) maximum wind speed (ms-1) and (b) minimum sea level pressure (Pa) for present-day simulations with complex radiation parameterization; experiments as indicated in legend in (a).
+Ensemble mean time series have been smoothed with a Butterworth filter to remove high-frequency fluctuations. (c) Box plot showing the distribution of average CS period minimum central pressure over the 13 complex radiation ensemble members.
+Mean values are shown as green triangles, p-values from a Wilcoxon paired rank-sum test shown at the top for each experiment versus the present climate.